nus-cs2103-AY2223S1/tp/docs/team/desmondyst.md

 ### Project: FindMyIntern

-**Overview**: FindMyIntern is a desktop application for keeping track of internship applications.
+**Overview**: FindMyIntern is a desktop application that helps students keep track of internship applications.
+It allows students to consolidate all these applications into a single place, manage these applications, and visualise their application statuses.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+FindMyIntern is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.